captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
-And she worked full-time just like you -- and at a higher salary too.
+And she worked full-time just like you—and at a higher salary too.

 ---